YohanWijaya10/Backend-Gudang/README.md

 Server listens on `PORT` (default 3000).
 All endpoints are under `/api` and return JSON only.

+## Deploy to Vercel (Serverless)

+This repo is ready for Vercel serverless using `api/index.ts`.

+- Ensure Prisma client is generated during install (Vercel runs `npm install`).
+We added a `postinstall` implicitly via `vercel-build` script; to be safe, run `prisma generate` locally before pushing.
+- Set `DATABASE_URL` in Vercel Project Settings → Environment Variables (recommended: Neon Postgres).
+Add secret as `database_url` if you use the `vercel.json` mapping.
+- Push the repo to GitHub and import into Vercel.
+Vercel will build and expose your API at `/api/*`.
+- Note: Run migrations outside Vercel build: `npm run db:deploy` from local or CI.

+Local serverless test (optional):
+- `npm run build` then `vercel dev` (if you have Vercel CLI) to emulate `/api` endpoint.

 ## Key Endpoints

 - Products